Ayms/bitcoin-transactions/README.md

 `node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey=priv1-priv2-redeem-<2of2 or 2of3 or 2of4> addr= fee= amount=(optional)`

-where prev[tx,addr,amount,index] refers very exactly to the same that you can see in a bitcoin core explorer like https://blockchain.info before block 491407 (<b>same transaction id, same address, same amount, same index</b>) and privkey is the private key corresponding to your bitcoin core address or priv1-priv2-redeem corresponds to your multisig bitcoin address
+<b>where prev[tx,addr,amount,index] refers very exactly to the same that you can see in a bitcoin core explorer (or the legacy explorer of the network being forked) like https://blockchain.info before the block forking height (same transaction id, same address, same amount, same index</b>) and privkey is the private key corresponding to your bitcoin core address or priv1-priv2-redeem corresponds to your multisig bitcoin address

 and addr can be a bitcoin address too that will be converted into a BCH, BTG or BCD address as you will see in the output of the command

 You can convert before if you like the prevaddr and addr from a bitcoin core one to a bitcoin gold one but this is of no use, the create command will work with the original bitcoin addresses

-If this explanation is unclear, please see the example given [here](https://github.com/BTCGPU/BTCGPU/issues/213#issuecomment-350449253)
+If this explanation is unclear, please see the example given [here](https://github.com/BTCGPU/BTCGPU/issues/213#issuecomment-350449253) or [here](https://bitcointalk.org/index.php?topic=2827163.msg31273044#msg31273044)

 ## Double check again